 Clear skies thanks to the cloud

 One major development which has completely transformed the face of accounting is the introduction of the cloud.
-It’s telling that over two-thirds of accountants worldwide already insist they prefer using the cloud to store their financial records rather than traditional methods, while the percentage of small firms which rely on it exclusively is projected to rise to 78% by next year.
+94% of businesses already use cloud services, so it would make sense that accountants would prefer using the cloud to store their financial records rather than traditional methods.

 Why this mass migration?
 Well, uploading all financial documents and data to the cloud allows its owners unlimited storage capacity, scalable server access, impregnable security features and access to their sensitive info from any device, anytime, anywhere.
 With all those advantages on offer, it’s no surprise that the cloud is one of the major contributing factors to how accountancy has evolved as comprehensively and quickly as it has done so in recent years.